Why PokClock

 A YouTube timer + a notebook.
 The tournament stalls at every break because something is missing.
 You spend more time counting than playing.

 Structure ready in 2 clicks, automatic voice announcements, payouts auto-calculated.
-You cast the Clock Display on the TV, your friends think you run a casino. $49, one evening.
+You cast the Clock Display on the TV, your friends think you run a casino. €29, paid once.

 Poker club / association